By Rachael Stevenson

 About the author

-Rachael Stevenson is a Property Manager at Empire Estate Agents.
+Rachael Stevenson is a Property Manager in Perth at Empire Estate Agents.
 Rachael has property flowing through her blood, having been brought up in a real estate household, she also and has the wonderful ability to handle all situations with a client and customer service focus, matched with the ability to multitask with ease, makes her an ideal part of the Property Management team at Empire in East Victoria Park.

 Need more information or help with any other of your property management questions?
 Feel free to call and speak to us at Empire Estate Agents on (08) 9262 0400 or email firstname.lastname@example.org.